bigjosh/Voyant-test-board/README.md

 Every command sent to the test board generates a single response back to the host.
 All commands are currently synchronous so the responses will always be sent in the same order as the their requests.

 The maximum line length in either direction is currently 255 bytes.

-### SPI Commands

-#### Cheat Sheet
+### Cheat Sheet

-Connect to first USB serial port.
+Connect to first USB serial port that shows up on your host.
 All requests and responses are single line of ASCII text.

 `T1771FF5600` - `T`= Transfer command, `1`= Tag for SPI1 target, sends the three bytes `77`h, `1f`h, `f5`h.
 Returns with...
 `S567483` - `S` - Transfer completed, where `56`h, `74`h, and `83`h are the bytes read from the SPI.